SYNAPSE ARTS

 WHAT THE ARTISTS RECEIVE

-• A $500 stipend which can be used to pay oneself and/or to pay for costumes, additional rehearsal space, collaborator fees, etc.
+• A $1,000 stipend which can be used to pay oneself and/or to pay for costumes, additional rehearsal space, collaborator fees, etc. Please note that artists will receive a 2025 1099 for this payment.

-• Mentorship from an outside person selected in collaboration with the artist, who receives a $100 stipend
+• Mentorship from an outside person selected in collaboration with the artist, who receives a stipend.

 INFO SESSION